Writing an Essay on Elephant

 1. What is the Normal Lifespan of an Elephant?

-Ans: Wild elephants have a longer lifespan than their zoo counterparts.
+Wild elephants have a longer lifespan than their zoo counterparts.
 In the wild, Asian elephants can live up to 60 years while African elephants can live up to 70 years.
+Elephants in zoos have the lowest lifespans.
+Pachyderms in European zoos die far sooner than those in protected wildlife reserves in Africa and Asia, according to six-year research.
+Captivity, according to researchers, has a major negative impact on elephants' mental health, to the point that stress can lead to early death.

 2. How Much Does an Elephant Eat?